Typhoon Kai-tak (2012): Meteorological history

 On the night of August 15, the infrared satellite imagery showed that convective bands have deepened and wrapped tighter into the LLCC and an excellent equatoward outflow.
-The windspeed was estimated at 65 kn, which is equivalent to a minimal category 1 typhoon on the SSHS.
+The wind speed was estimated at 65 kn, which is equivalent to a minimal category 1 typhoon on the SSHS.
 Kai-tak was expected to continue intensifying before making landfall over China, and then decay rapidly due to land interaction.
 According to reports the next morning, Kai-tak continued drifting westward at about 13 kn.
 Though the bulk on convection remained to the southern semi-circle, deep convective rainbands have developed over the northern periphery.
 Over the past 12 hours, the storm rapidly moved west, into china and was expected to make landfall soon.
 Kai-tak was located along the southern periphery of a deep subtropical ridge positioned over southeast China.
 The storm continued speeding towards China and by the night of August 16, it was drifting west at nearly 14 kn.
 Infrared imagery showed that the cloud-top temperatures were starting to drop.
 The vertical wind shear near Kai-tak had weakened dramatically.
-However, the storm maintained the same windspeed.
+However, the storm maintained the same wind speed.
 The JTWC announced that the storm would start weakening rapidly within 12 hours due to land interaction.
 It was only at midnight, on August 16, when the JMA officially declared Kai-tak a typhoon.
 By then, the system sped up towards landmass.
 It was drifting west at over 16 kn, poised to make landfall over the Leizhou Peninsula over the next 12 hours, cross the Gulf of Tonkin, before making a second and final landfall into northern Vietnam to the east of Hanoi.
 At the same time, the PAGASA issued their last warning on Kai-tak, otherwise known as Helen, locally, as it left the Philippine area of Responsibility.

 On the morning of August 17, Kai-tak made landfall over the Leizhou peninsula, as expected.
 It maintained the same intensity and was expected to track west-northwestward under the influence of the subtropical ridge.
 Within 6 hours, Kai-tak made a second landfall over the northeast coast of Vietnam and has weakened slightly.
-The windpseed dropped to 60 kn and was no longer a typhoon.
+The windspeed dropped to 60 kn and was no longer a typhoon.
 Kai-tak was expected to weaken rapidly thereafter.
 Later that night, the JTWC issued their final warning on the system as it weakened further and sped up inland.
 They expected the system to dissipate within 24 hours.
 However, the JMA stopped tracking the storm early the next morning, no longer considering it a tropical cyclone.